ironArray/Caterva2/doc/getting_started/tutorials.md

 metadata = caterva2.get_info('foo/dir1/ds-2d.b2nd')
 ```

 Note how we identify the dataset by using a slash `/` to concatenate the root name with the dataset name in that root (which may contain slashes itself).
-The `metadata` dictionary contains assorted attributes of the dataset:
+The `metadata` dictionary contains assorted dataset attributes:

 ```python
 {'dtype': 'uint16',